What We Analyze

 Sole Remedy / Exclusive Remedy Clause

-This clause states that the builder's limited warranty is your ONLY option if something goes wrong.
+This clause states that the builder's limited warranty is your only option if something goes wrong.

 high